To start a gift-wrapping business, you need the read this blog thoroughly.

 The gift-wrapping business is small enough that you can be the only shop in town, no matter how big it is!
 You can start a gift-wrapping business with very little overhead.
 You’ll be able to work around your family time and make extra money while enjoying what you love most: giving gifts to others!

-7. No education is required
+7. No need for any education

 No matter what your background is, you can start a gift-wrapping business.
 It doesn’t matter if you have no experience or if you’re an experienced professional; if you have the right skills, there’s no reason why anyone shouldn’t be able to do it.